tutumcloud/apache-php/README.md

 Usage
 -----

-To create the image `tutum/docker-php`, execute:
+To create the image `tutum/docker-php`, execute the following command on the tutum-docker-php folder:

-	make php
+	docker build -t tutum/docker-php .

 Installing your PHP application